wp-plugins/easy-ftp-upload/readme.txt

 1. The upload form.

 == Changelog ==

+= 2.1 =
+* Changed the php connect function to explicitly choose port 21, even though port 21 is the default.
+This may solve problems on some systems that do not recognize the default.
+* Added code to attempt connecting with several different formats of whatever settings you provide it, since different FTP servers require attributes passed in different ways.

 = 2.0 =
 * Added an admin panel to store the FTP and email data - this makes it much more secure than exposing this information in a shortcode.
 Also fixed an anomaly with the notification email header - previously, it was accidentally hard-coded with a specific value related to the original users of the code.
 Also made the confirmation message more prominent and red in color - and this can also be changed to suit your needs by editing the p.EFU_notify class in the .css file.